 Meet Our Members

-Maureen Jones was born on September 7, 1939, in London, England.
+Maureen Jones was born in 1939, in London, England.
 She was raised in London during WWII until a shell fell in their garden which knocked down a tree in the yard which knocked down the back of the house and her dad actually passed away as a result of the cap of the shell severing the main artery, so her father ended up passing away when she was 20 months old.
 So she never got to know her father which she said is one of her biggest regrets, not really knowing him.
 She lived there until the last year of the War and her mom remarried and had a son who is 4 years younger than Maureen and they were evacuated to Yorkshire until the war ended.
 They were in this house with a couple of other families and a few doors down there was a Halifax Bomber Base, so Maureen says that she really never got away from the War.
 Then moved back to London, and then moved to Poole in Dorset.
 Spent all her teen years and got married there.
 Maureen met her husband David and they were married in 1959.
 He was in the Royal Air Force but then was looking for work and jobs were scarce, so he went back into the Air Force and became a plant engineer.
 He was 1 inch short of being able to become a Police Officer.
 Sadly, Maureen has been a widow since 2013.
 Although, she and David had 2 children, a boy, and a girl, and Maureen was a stay-at-home mom.
 She now has 3 grandchildren and 4 ‘grandchildren’ that call her Nanny.
 The 4 grandchildren are family members that don’t have a Granny, so they have Maureen instead! (lucky children!)
 Maureen proudly states that she has two little girl great-grandchildren going to be born soon!
 One in May and one in July!
 In her spare time, Maureen loves to do puzzles, read, play cards, loves to go walking and hiking, and socializing with friends.
 Maureen worked at the reception desk, then membership and the Tour office and now works in Meals on Wheels at the Schubert Centre.

 For the Love of Schubert Maureen has been a member since 2007.
 She says she loves the Schubert because she gets out and meets people and enjoys all the friendly members.
 She is a “people” person and likes to meet new friends.
 She loves the friendly members and the activities that are available when COVID is not spoiling the Centre.